Cameron Howieson: Burnley

 Howieson signed a two-year scholarship with Burnley in July 2011, after impressing on trial.
 He scored his first goal for the youth team in November 2011, in a 6–1 win over rivals Preston North End.
 Howieson grabbed headlines when he scored two goals in the FA Youth Cup quarter final against Fulham in February 2012, helping the Clarets in to the semi-finals for the first time since 1978.
 His performances in the FA Youth Cup attracted interests from Newcastle and Liverpool in March 2012.
 On 29 March 2012, Howieson signed professional terms with Burnley on a two-and-a-half-year deal, keeping him at the club until June 2014.

 On 31 March, Howieson was named on the bench for Burnley's game away at Portsmouth and as such was given squad number 32, however, he was an unused substitute.
 He made his senior debut three days later in a 3–1 defeat against Birmingham City in the Football League Championship, replacing Josh McQuoid as an 84th-minute substitute.
 Whilst doing so, he became the youngest ever Kiwi in the Football League at the age of 17 years and 103 days, beating the previous record by 22 days, set by Chris Wood for West Bromwich Albion in April 2009.
 He also became the youngest Burnley player in a quarter of a century.

 On 21 February 2013, he joined League One side Doncaster Rovers on a youth loan until the end of the season.

 In April 2015, after struggling to make a breakthrough into the first team, it was announced that Howieson would not be offered a new contract and he was released from the club.

 St Mirren

 On 24 July 2015, Howieson joined Scottish Championship side St Mirren on a one-year deal after a trial.
 He scored a goal on his league debut, a loss to Rangers on 7 August 2015.
 Howieson was released by St Mirren at the end of the 2015–16 season.

 Team Wellington

 Howieson returned to New Zealand in September 2016 to sign with Team Wellington in the New Zealand Football Championship.

 Auckland City

 On 10 January 2017, he moved to Auckland City FC.

 Auckland FC

 On 30 May 2024, Howieson was announced as one of Auckland FC's first signings.

+On 23 May 2026, almost two years to the day after joining the club, he scored his first goal for Auckland FC in the 2026 A-League Men Grand Final, netting the only goal in a 1–0 victory over Sydney FC.
+The win saw Auckland FC become the first New Zealand club to win the A-League Men Championship.
+On 6 June, Howieson signed a two-year contract extension with Auckland FC.